Anobium/PICKitPlus/r239/readme.md

     Correct CP and CPD write operations

-    Do not support SAF memory protection or write ONCE operations
+    Does not support SAF memory protection or write ONCE operations

+    /5 Corrected IDs